sveinbjornt/Platypus/Documentation/Documentation.md

 ```

 This script creates a Status Menu app which shows a few lines from Shakespeare's Macbeth as menu items.
 When selected, the title of the menu item in question is fed into the macOS speech synthesizer via `/usr/bin/say`.

-Status Menu apps can also create submenus and menu separators by printing out lines with the following syntax:

 **Set icon for menu item**